UnitedHealth joins bidders for Espirito Santo health unit

-LISBON (Reuters) - U.S. UnitedHealth Group (UNH.N) has put in a bid for Portugal’s Espirito Santo Saude (ESS) ESSS.LS, the hospital business of the indebted Espirito Santo family, Portugal’s CMVM market regulator said on Thursday.
+LISBON, Sept 25 (Reuters) - U.S. UnitedHealth Group has put in a bid for Portugal’s Espirito Santo Saude (ESS) , the hospital business of the indebted Espirito Santo family, Portugal’s CMVM market regulator said on Thursday.

 CMVM said UnitedHealth had made a direct offer to bankrupt Espirito Santo family company Rioforte for the purchase of Espirito Santo Saude at a price of 4.75 euros a share, higher than all the previous bids.